etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 # Getting Started with React Native

 ### Setting up your environment
-You'll need to start by following the general instructions for setting up your development environment for mobile found in our [Hybrid App Guide](/getstarted/hybrid).
+You'll need to start by following the general instructions for setting up your development environment for mobile found in our [Environment Guide](/development/environment).
 In addition to the base requirements, you may also want the following:

 - [Expo Client](https://expo.io/learn) (project creation / setup tool for React Native apps)(optional)